Remove Plesk 8443 page indexed in Google

 The robots.txt should read as follows:

 Once you have done that.
-Add the page as a site in webmaster tools and verifiy it.
+Add the page as a site in Search Console (a.k.a.
+Webmaster Tools) and verifiy it.
 Once you have done that then you can request that the site (8443 plesk page) be removed totally.